hansahrenberg/aws-stream-utils/README.md

 ### Prerequisites

-### Build locally from source
+### Build and install the package

-Go to the working directory /path/to/kinesis-batcher-library
+Go to the working directory /path/to/awsutils-library

+- Create a binary distribution package which then can be installed with pip

-Run `python setup.py bdist_wheel`
+`python setup.py bdist_wheel --universal`

+- Install the package

-then install the library by using `pip install /path/to/wheelfile.whl`
+`pip install dist/$PACKAGE_NAME.whl`

-Once you have installed the library, you can import it using, e.g.:
+- After installation import the package

 ```
-import kinesis
+import awsutils
-from kinesis import batcher
+from awsutils import kinesis
 ```

 ## Running tests